 Taxonomy is used to classify website content.
 One common example of taxonomy is the tags used to classify or categorize posts in a blog website; the farmers market website could use an ingredients taxonomy to classify recipes.
-Individual taxonomy items are known as terms (the blog tags or recipe ingredients in these examples); and a set of terms is known as a vocabulary (the set of all blog post tags, or the set of all recipe ingredients in these examples).
+Individual taxonomy entities are known as terms (the blog tags or recipe ingredients in these examples); and a set of terms is known as a vocabulary (the set of all blog post tags, or the set of all recipe ingredients in these examples).
 Technically, taxonomy terms are an entity type and the entity subtypes are the vocabularies.
 Like other entities, taxonomy terms can have fields attached; for instance, you could set up an image field to contain an icon for each term.

 An individual vocabulary can organize its terms in a hierarchy, or it could be flat.
 For example, blog tags normally have a flat structure, while a recipe ingredients vocabulary could be hierarchical (for example, tomatoes could be a sub-term of vegetables, and under tomatoes, you could have green and red tomatoes).